rubensayshi/gw2spidy/README.md

 RequestSlots
 ------------
 ArenaNet is okay with me doing this, but nonetheless I want to limit the amount of requests I'm shooting at their website or at least spread them out a bit.
 I came up with this concept of 'request slots', I setup an x amount of slots, claim one when I do a request and then give it a cooldown before I can use it again.
-That way I can control the flood a bit better, from the technicaly side this is done using Redis sorted sets.
+That way I can control the flood a bit better, from the technical side this is done using Redis sorted sets.

 Background Queues
 -----------------